codenameDuchess/ZSSRichTextEditor/README.md

     ```
 2. Run `pod install`

-Or manually install with the following instructions from the parent repo:
+Or, manually install with the following instructions from the parent repo:

 `ZSSRichTextEditor` requires iOS7 as well as `CoreGraphics.framework` and `CoreText.framework`.